winitzki/sofp/README.md

 - Fiilterable contrafunctors: their laws and structure (in brief)
 - Worked examples and exercises

 ## Chapter 7: Computations in a functor context II.
 Monads and semimonads.
-Part 1: Examples.
-Practical work with monads and semimonads
+Part 1: Intuitions, examples, use cases

 [Slides (PDF)](https://github.com/winitzki/talks/blob/master/ftt-fp/07-monads-part1.pdf)